Abolition of Tuition Fees in Germany

 The 2014 law only applied to undergraduate fees.
 Anything above that level was excluded, including Masters degrees.

 So, most Masters degrees are not currently free for any students.
-However, some courses are either free or very cheap.
-In other cases, fees of €500 - €1,000 per semester may apply, and this varies from course to course.
+However, cost of studying some courses are free or very cheap.
+In other cases, administration fees of €500 - €1,000 per semester may apply, and this varies from course to course.